Debt – what to do when you can’t pay?

 - You can’t afford to pay your instalments anymore?

 - You get letters from debt collection agencies?

 - The bailiff has visited your home?

-The Schuldnerberatung Wien supports you and helps you to manage your debt problems – totally confidential and free of charge.
+The Fonds Soziales Wien Schuldenberatung supports you and helps you to manage your debt problems – totally confidential and free of charge.

 We are experienced debt counsellors and, together with you, we will find a solution which fits your individual situation.
 For example, you can file for personal bankruptcy.
 We will discuss everything with you and help you find your way into a debt-free life.

 Frequently asked questions